LegacyLauncher/translations/readme.md

 Edit one of the existing `lang_*_.properties`-files or create a new one.

 ## Linux shell
-Creating a translation file for your language is a little bash script example:
+Creation of a translation file for your language (edit `LANG=`) as a little bash script:

 ```bash
 LANG=de_DE

 while read LINE; do
   echo "$LINE" | grep -q = && (grep ^$(echo "$LINE" | cut -d = -f1)= lang_${LANG}.properties || echo "#TRANSLATE $LINE")\
   || echo "$LINE"